6116hoIIoway/6116hoIIoway.github.io/_posts/2017-06-28-Back-to-python.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>There was no real strategies that I used that were affective   </td>
+    <td>There was no real strategies that I used that were effective apart from asking for help   </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>I definitely need to work on my, and I know I say this every time, but revision.
-I forget about what I learnt last time. </td>
+    <td>I definitely need to work on my understanding of repl.it shorthand and what each part does</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve </td>
   </tr>
   <tr>
-    <td>Revise from my previous work better</td>
+    <td>Find out what each part does so i know for next time</td>
   </tr>
 </table>